 ~Aisha Sabatini Sloan, Tucson Farewell Reading, Casa Libre en la Solana

-Arianne Zwartjes teaches for the Sierra Nevada College low-residency MFA program, and in the past has taught at the University of Arizona, the United World College, and Santa Fe Community College.
+Arianne Zwartjes teaches for the Sierra Nevada University low-residency MFA program, and in the past has taught at the University of Arizona, the United World College, and Santa Fe Community College.
 She has also worked as a wilderness program director, an EMT, a wilderness-medicine instructor, and a carpenter.
 She splits her time between Tacoma, WA, and the mountains of Colorado.

 Her writing interests include the medical humanities, autotheory and autopolitics, constructions of race and whiteness, and body/otherness.